Write for Mathematics Teacher

 Sound Off! section; the favorable comparison of the manuscript against the standards for these criteria set by articles already published and recently submitted.

 The evaluation of Sound Off! manuscripts is not based on whether the reviewers agree or disagree with the position taken by the author.
 In all cases, the Mathematics

 Teacher editorial panel will make the final decision regarding the appropriateness of a particular topic or style of presentation for publication as a Sound Off!.

 Photographs are a springboard for mathematical inquiry.
 The goal of this department is to encourage readers to see patterns and relationships that they can think about and extend in a mathematically playful way.

-Submissions for Mathematical Lens should be uploaded at
+Submissions for Mathematical Lens should be sent to the department editors.

 MT needs a variety of problems, each trimmed to fit into one square on the calendar.
 About half should be accessible to all students in grades 8–12.
 Submit an entire month’s worth of problems or just a handful.
 Include complete solutions for each problem.

 Calendar problems may be submitted by individuals or groups.
 Guidelines for the problems follow.
 Credit will be given to individuals or groups who provide the materials.
 Each calendar needs a variety of problems to appeal to a wide range of students in